GeorgoLab/karoo-osm-mapsforge-maps/README.md

 ## Why?

-The Hammerhead Karoo uses proprietary vector tiles that **do not include many useful OSM features** like mountain peaks (`natural=peak`), saddles, elevation data (`ele`), mountain passes, springs and more.
+The Hammerhead Karoo uses proprietary vector tiles that are based on the OpenStreetMap data.
+Despite OpenStreetMap have very complex set of tags, the Karoo map data is significantly reduced and **do not include many useful OSM features** like mountain peaks (`natural=peak`), saddles, elevation data (`ele`), mountain passes, springs and more.
 By rebuilding `.map` files directly from OpenStreetMap data using Mapsforge, you get **full control over which features appear on your Karoo**.
+This project provides optimized map tiles, which are small enough to keep the performance, while covering most important map data for cycling and hiking.

 ---